 My brother recently bought a tiny tent which would work perfectly for fly-camping.
 It measures under 1.5 ft when packed away, which is much smaller than the tent I’ve safely strapped to my paramotor.
 It’s also very light and under 2 kg.
 Here’s a link to the tent on Amazon where you can read more and check the current price > ALPS Tiny Tent.

-If it's midsummer you may be able to leave the tent and sleeping bag, and just take a mattress and a tarp tent.
+During warmer weather, you may be able to leave the tent and sleeping bag, and just take a mattress and a tarp tent.
 This would easily fit in a harness or flight suit pocket!

 When your gear is attached, be sure to tie up any loose rope/strap ends to prevent them getting sucked into the propeller.

-Think about how much fuel you'll need, and if you'll have to land to refuel.
-If you're planning on filling up at fuel stations along the way then don't forget your oil (2-stroke motors).
+Think about how much fuel you’ll need, and if you’ll need to land to refuel.
+If you’re planning on filling up at fuel stations along the way then don’t forget your oil (2-stroke motors).
 Pour the right amount of oil into a small bottle, this is better than taking a whole 1 litre tub, as it leaves space for other things.

 Do a full check on every single nut and bolt before leaving, as a simple loose bolt could really spoil your trip.
 You’ll want to take some tools, but choose wisely as you can’t take your whole toolbox.
 Here’s a list of tools that I always take flying to help you decide which ones are essential for your trip.